Jarrell28/serverless-api/README.md

 **API Root URL** - https://7mcxjj0x22.execute-api.us-east-2.amazonaws.com/

-**GET /people** - Will return a list of people objects stored in our database
+**GET /people** - Will return a list of people records stored in our database

+**GET /people/{id}** - Will return a single person's record

+**POST /people** - Will create a new person's record.
+Must provide a body with name and phone key value pairs

+**PUT /people/{id}** - Will update a single person's record and return the updated record.
+Must provide a body with name and phone key value pairs

+**DELETE /people/{id}** - Will delete a single person's record

 #### UML / Application Wiring Diagram